 Along with all of this change, 2020 has brought us to the new world of canceled events and the rise of webinars and virtual events.
 This has led to an interesting problem: virtual events are the only way to interact directly with your audience, but there’s a bit of a webinar overload.
 This makes it difficult to stand out without your webinar falling stale.

-Whether you’re brand new to webinars or you’ve been doing them for years, you need to know how to make interactive webinars for your attendees and registrants to have a unique experience.
+Whether you’re brand new to webinars or you’ve been doing them for years, you need to know how to make webinars more interactive for your attendees and registrants to have an unique experience.
 Not sure how?
-Keep reading
+Keep reading.

 - Start With Promotion

 - Stay Social

 - Engaging With Attendees in the Chatbox

 Let’s go back to 2019 for a moment.
 We’re all living mask-free and we’re not afraid to get closer than 6 feet to each other.
 What is the main difference between then and now?
 It’s human interaction!
 Now that everything is virtual, how do you create a personal connection?
 It all comes down to one word: engagement.
 In this blog post, we’ll dive into nine best practices on how to make a webinar interactive.